-NewsElections Elizabeth Warren to make presidential campaign stop in Washington Square Park Sen. Elizabeth Warren will deliver a presidential campaign speech in Washington Square Park on Sept.
-16. Photo Credit: Getty Images/Scott Eisen By Nicole Brown email@example.com @ncb417 Updated September 13, 2019 12:34 PM Print Share fbShare Tweet Email Presidential candidate Elizabeth Warren will speak in Washington Square Park on Monday.
+NewsElections Elizabeth Warren to make presidential campaign stop in Washington Square Park Sen. Elizabeth Warren delivered a presidential campaign speech in Washington Square Park on Monday.
+Photo Credit: Getty Images/Scott Eisen By Nicole Brown firstname.lastname@example.org @ncb417 September 16, 2019 8:16 AM Print Share fbShare Tweet Email Presidential candidate Elizabeth Warren will speak in Washington Square Park on Monday evening.
 Under the park’s arch at 7 p.m., the Massachusetts senator will deliver a speech on “how corruption in Washington has allowed the rich and powerful to tilt the rules and grow richer and more powerful,” according to a news release about the event.
 The event is free and open to the public.
 Tickets aren’t required, but the campaign is encouraging people to RSVP.
 “Doors” will open at 4 p.m.
 Warren, one of 20 candidates vying for the 2020 Democratic nomination, launched her campaign at the end of 2018.
 In recent 2020 polls, she has ranked among the top three contenders, behind former Vice President Joe Biden and behind or ahead of Vermont Sen. Bernie Sanders.
 The speech will come days after the third presidential debate, when Warren joined nine other qualifying candidates on stage at Texas Southern University on Sept.
-12. By Nicole Brown firstname.lastname@example.org @ncb417 Nicole Brown is the Internet News Manager at amNY.com, covering local news since 2016.
+12. By Nicole Brown email@example.com @ncb417 Nicole Brown is the Internet News Manager at amNY.com, covering local news since 2016.
 She has written for MSNBC.com and was editor-in-chief of NYU’s Washington Square News.
 Share on Facebook Share on Twitter Comments We're revamping our Comments section.
 Learn more and share your input.